skip to content

 Making a will

-Making a valid will is the only way people can be sure that their property will be distributed according to their wishes.
-Even if the statutory order (see If there is no will) exactly describes the way a person wants their property distributed, the estate will usually be dealt with more quickly and cheaply if there is a will.
+Making a valid will is the only way a person can be sure that their property will be distributed according to their wishes after they have died.
+Even if the law of intestacy (see If there is no will) exactly describes the way a person wants their property distributed, the estate will usually be dealt with more quickly and cheaply if there is a will.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.